jeffIshmael/chamapay-minipay/README.md

 1. **Create a Chama:**
    Users can create a chama by defining parameters like group type (public or private), number of members, contribution amount, and rotation schedule.

 2. **Invite Members:**
    In private chamas, the group creator can invite specific people, while public chamas are open for anyone to join.

 3. **Contribute Funds:**
-   Members contribute a fixed amount of funds in **cKES**, which are pooled together.
+   Members contribute a fixed amount of funds in **cUSD**, which are pooled together.

 4. **Rotary Disbursement:**
    Funds are distributed to each member in turns.